Swathi-Reddy1408/Swathi-Reddy1408/README.md

 ## 🎓 **Recent Graduate | Software Engineer**

 Welcome to my GitHub!
-I'm a Software Engineer with 2+ years of experience specializing in **Integration**, **ETL Pipelines**, and **Backend Development**.
+I'm a Software Engineer with 2+ years of experience specializing in **Backend Development**.
 I’m passionate about building scalable and efficient systems, and I thrive on solving complex problems.

 ---